jfiksel/cluster-example/README.md

 ignore = Path {.Rproj*}
 ```

-In the above, on my computer, I have `local/path/to/cluster-example` replaced with `/Users/jfiksel/Hopkins_Biostat/cluster-example` and `ssh://transfer01.jhpce.jhu.edu//cluster/path/to/cluster-example` replaced with `ssh://transfer01.jhpce.jhu.edu//users/jfiksel/cluster-example`
+In the above, on my computer, I have `local/path/to/cluster-example` replaced with `/Users/jfiksel/Hopkins_Biostat/cluster-example` and `ssh://jhpce-transfer01.jhsph.edu//cluster/path/to/cluster-example` replaced with `ssh://jhpce-transfer01.jhsph.edu//users/jfiksel/cluster-example`.
+Please note that for small amounts of data (less than a couple of GB), you can use `jhpce01.jhsph.edu` (in the second root line).
+However, for transferring large amounts of data, it will be much faster to use `jhpce-transfer01.jhsph.edu` (as I have above).
+IMPORTANT NOTE: If you do use `jhpce-transfer01.jhsph.edu` you will need to email bitsupport and request to have your user ID added to the “ssh allow list” for jhpce-transfer01.

 then when you want to use Unison to update the files within the cluster-example directory, simply enter